William Saurin: Family

 Saurin was born in Belfast, second of the four sons of the Reverend James Saurin, Vicar of Belfast (died 1774) and his wife Jane Duff.
 James Saurin, Bishop of Dromore, was his younger brother.

 The Saurins were of French Huguenot descent (no doubt this is why Daniel O'Connell called William an "insolent transplanted Frenchman").
 The family, who were originally from Nimes, fled from France after the revocation of the Edict of Nantes in 1685.
 Even a century later, this episode, according to his friends, made a deep impression on William.

 Louis Saurin, Dean of Ardagh, the first of the family to settle in Ireland, (he was a brother of the celebrated preacher Jacques Saurin, who converted to Catholicism, and then back to the Reformed faith), was William's grandfather.

 Education and early career

-He was educated at Duboudien's School, a well-regarded private academy in Lisburn, and at the University of Dublin, where he took his Bachelor of Arts degree in 1777.
+He was educated at Duboudien's School, a well-regarded private academy in Lisburn, and at Trinity College Dublin, where he took his Bachelor of Arts degree in 1777.
 He entered Lincoln's Inn and was called to the Bar in 1780.
 After a slow start in his profession, he became one of its acknowledged leaders; despite his later eminence he was at first considered something of a "plodder".